 File Restoration Tips and Help:

-- Backups start at midnight and usually finish before 9AM.
-Backup tapes are subsequently sent to an offsite storage facility.
-If your restore requires a backup that is older than one week, it is likely that tapes will have to be recalled from offsite.
+- Backups typically start at midnight.
+If your restore requires a backup that is older than one week, tapes may have to be recalled from offsite.
 There may be delivery charge associated with recalling tapes.
 We will notify you if your restore requires tapes from offsite and what options/costs are available.

-- Typically, we complete restores within 24 hours.
+- Typically, we complete restores within 2 business days.
 However, the restore could take longer depending upon: (1) size of restore (large amount of data and/or files) (2) if we need to recall tapes from offsite (3) if the information in the restore request is incomplete or inaccurate.

 - Sorry, we can’t!
-Typically, we don’t keep backups longer than 1 year. (we do take snapshot backups in May and December and retain these for 2 years).
 If you create/remove files within a backup cycle, there is no backup (e.g. if you created/removed files after one backup and before the next scheduled backup).